 A Kentucky durable power of attorney form enables one person to make financial decisions on behalf of another person.
-The principal is the person granting authority while the agent or attorney-in-fact is the person who will be performing actions on behalf of the principal.
-This type of document remains effective even if the principal loses their mental capacity or ability to handle his/her own finances.
+The principal is the one granting authority, while the agent or attorney-in-fact is the person who will be performing actions on behalf of the principal.
+This type of document remains effective even if the principal loses their mental capacity or ability to handle their own finances.

 In Kentucky, power of attorney forms are durable by default.